 some pairs of thermals

 A light and warm sleeping bag.
-If you do not prefer for a long use then no worries, You can either buy or rent in Nepal before go on a trip.
+If you do not prefer for a long use then no worries, You can either buy or rent in Nepal before going on a trip.

 Trekking pole. - if you haven’t had any trekking before then take a pair of walking poles as it helps you to make your stamina well during the trek of ups and downhills.